awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 In addition, Amazon RDS integrates with Amazon CloudWatch for additional monitoring capabilities:
 + **Amazon CloudWatch Metrics** – Amazon RDS automatically sends metrics to CloudWatch every minute for each active database\.
 You are not charged additionally for Amazon RDS metrics in CloudWatch\.
 For more information, see [Viewing DB Instance Metrics](#USER_Monitoring)\.
 + ** Amazon CloudWatch Alarms** – You can watch a single Amazon RDS metric over a specific time period, and perform one or more actions based on the value of the metric relative to a threshold you set\.
-For more information, see [Monitoring with Amazon CloudWatch](#monitoring-cloudwatch)
+For more information, see [Monitoring with Amazon CloudWatch](#monitoring-cloudwatch)\.
 + **Amazon CloudWatch Logs** – Most DB engines enable you to monitor, store, and access your database log files in CloudWatch Logs\.
-For more information, see [Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)
+For more information, see [Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)\.

 ### Manual Monitoring Tools<a name="monitoring_manual_tools"></a>